tfolkman/byu_econ_applied_machine_learning/Syllabus.md

 I have created a slack group that we will use for most communication.
 I will provide more information on how to join and use slack when the course starts.

-You can also always reach me at tylerfolkman@gmail.com
+You can also always reach me at tylerfolkman at gmail

 ## Office Hours